 Lucayan Harbour Cruise Facility, situated on the waterways of Freeport Harbour, has undergone a $10.9 million redevelopment program in order to upgrade the cruise passenger terminal.
 Facilities include sheltered staging areas for the pick-up/drop-off of passengers, a retail complex and a craft market featuring local straw work and other indigenous craft, extensive landscaping and a more efficient ground transportation layout, and new tropical landscaping.

-You will need to take a 10 minute taxi cab ride to get to the Port Lucaya area.
+You will need to take a 10-minute taxi cab ride to get to the Port Lucaya area.
 Taxis are metered, but often charge a flat fee.
 Be prepared to pay around US$15 for a cab into town. if you ride in a collective van with other visitors the fare is a quite reasonable $5 or so per person each way.
-Most will drop you off at the Iinernational Bazar.

 Printable map to take along on your cruise.

 Grand Bahama Island, just one of the 700 islands that comprise the Bahamas, is home to Freeport.
 This northernmost island in the chain, is approximately 60 miles southeast of the coast of Florida.
-Freeport is almost completely Americanized, and other than the mega-casinos, there is little to distinguish it from its neighbor, Florida.
+Freeport is almost completely Americanized there is little to distinguish it from its neighbor, Florida.
 You will find stretches of white powdery sand, mega-resorts lining the coastline, and expensive yachts bobbing in the harbor.

 Taxis are abundant, it's always a good idea to establish the fare in advance.